 The one downside I did notice is that the nasty Japanese beetles tend to love Cosmos flower petals!
 They seem to be especially partial to this color combination.

 Cosmos attract birds, bees, and butterflies to gardens.
 And as always, I’d be remiss if I did not give bees some love in a blog post.
 I love it when I can capture a moment of them on any flower!
-As such the photo below is of a VERY busy bee on a dark pink Cosmo.
+In the photos below there are some busy bees focused on the task at hand – gathering pollen!